 A little bit of history about bed rest research

-Researchers say that bed rest was considered a treatment strategy in the 19th century.
-This view began to change at the turn of the 20th century.
+In the 19th century, bed rest was considered a main treatment method, researchers say This view began to change at the turn of the 20th century.

 In 1947, Dr R.A.J.
 Asher wrote an article in the British Medical Journal about “Dangers of going to bed”.
 His article was meant for physicians: ” we should think twice before ordering our patients to bed and realize that beneath the comfort of blanket there lurks a host of formidable dangers”.